 Opossums in Washington rarely stick around lawns for more than a few days, but the pests may stay longer when raising their young.
 Crawl spaces and openings under porches make ideal dens for opossums, while raccoons often force their way into attics.
 Proximity to people and pets may lead to conflicts.

-Pocket gophers throughout Northwest Washington cause problems with their digging habits.
+Pocket gophers in Bellingham and throughout Northwest Washington cause problems with their digging habits.
 Dirt mounds, holes in lawns, wilted plants, and damaged underground cables suggest an infestation.
 In yards where soil is soft and moist, a pocket gopher can burrow year-round.